TarVK/model-react/README.md

 function useDataHook(
     forceRefreshTime?: number
 ): [
-    /**
-     * The retriever params that can be passed to any data retriever call */
+    // The retriever params that can be passed to any data retriever call IDataRetrieverParams,
-    IDataRetrieverParams,
     {
-        /**
-         * Retrieves whether any obtained data is currently loading */
+        // Retrieves whether any obtained data is currently loading
         isLoading: () => boolean;

-        /**
-         * Retrieves the exceptions that may have occured while loading */
+        // Retrieves the exceptions that may have occurred while loading
         getExceptions: () => any[];
     }
 ];